-If you are having discomfort in your feet and would like to try orthotics, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If you are having discomfort in your feet and would like to try orthotics, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 What Are Orthotics?

 Orthotics are inserts you can place into your shoes to help with a variety of foot problems such as flat feet or foot pain.
 Orthotics provide relief and comfort for minor foot and heel pain but can’t correct serious biomechanical problems in your feet.

 Orthotics come in a wide variety of over-the-counter inserts that are used to treat foot pain, heel pain, and minor problems.
 For example, arch supports can be inserted into your shoes to help correct overarched or flat feet, while gel insoles are often used because they provide comfort and relief from foot and heel pain by alleviating pressure.